Azure/aks-engine/docs/topics/sgx.md

 | Ubuntu 16.04 | `acc-16.04` | specially built image with UEFI BIOS support
 | Ubuntu 18.04 | `aks-18.04` | standard Canonical Ubuntu image

-The following example is a fragment of api-model file with two ACC agent pools definition, one running `Ubuntu 16.04` image on `2 vCPU` nodes, and another running `Ubuntu 18.04` image on `4 vCPU` nodes.
+The following example is a fragment of api-model file declaring two ACC agent pools, one running `Ubuntu 16.04` image on `2 vCPU` nodes, and another running `Ubuntu 18.04` image on `4 vCPU` nodes:

 ```
   "agentPoolProfiles": [